Chapter 16 : Intermission, Enter Firewhiskey

 The story goes back to Pickett for chapter twelve. "'Why couldn't Ella see how wonderful she was?'" he reads and pulls away from the book.
 "Wow, narcissist."

 I lean forward for a glance and feel the weight of Albus' hand follow.
 "Oh no, the point of view switched.
 This is Chase now."

 "But I was just warming up to Ella!"
 Pickett squints at the page as if he can't quite believe it, wobbling back and forth from the whiskey sloshing inside of him.
 "It sounds exactly the same but with different pronouns."

 Albus tugs the hem of my jumper and I fight a smile.
-"There's no real difference," I say, stealing the manuscript and slouching into my previous position.
-"Except instead of Ella complaining about how awkward she is, you've got Chase gushing over how oblivious beautiful she is, inside and out.
-It's the passive-aggressive Mary-Sue.
+I steal the manuscript and slouch into my previous position.
+"Well, instead of Ella complaining about how awkward she is, you've got Chase gushing over how oblivious beautiful she is, inside and out.
 Not noticing that you're perfect is a flaw."

 He holds my sidelong glance with that look I told him not to give me.
 "I will if you tell me to."

 His drunken haze excuses the blistering stupidity pouring out of his mouth, but I can't say the same for me if I respond, so I shrug him off and continue reading more pointedly than before. "'I couldn't help but care.
 She was so frustrating, but ever since I saw the hurt behind her eyes I knew she was only misunderstood.
 I could fix her.'
 You don't fix people, dearie.
 You fix dogs.
 'There I go again.
 Snap out of it.
 Think manly.'
 Like weightlifting pints of ale in shark-infested waters—" Wait, there's more.